Pastitas/Roli_freeboard_block/README.md

 - Activating Piano mode
 - Setting different sensitivities to each of the mpe dimensions
 - Setting midi channels
+- Uses octave up and down switches for modesetting (when shift is pressed).
+- Deactivates octave up and down switches except for the ones on the "outside", for when you join multiple keyboards.

 All this is done by using mode button + another key in the keyboard